Xray-OS/xray_os/README.md

 ![Xray_OS logo](https://images2.imgbox.com/67/fa/UbT8qfSj_o.png)
 This is the iso build folder for Xray_OS.
 Big thanks to [Arcolinux](https://github.com/arcolinux), because it was my main learning source, to understand the way Arch Linux works in a manner that allows me to make this project possible, specifically, the ALCI Project: [Arch Linux Calamares Installer](https://github.com/arch-linux-calamares-installer).

+# GO TO GITLAB FOR A BETTER EXPERIENCE:
+Dear user, due to the nature of GitHub, being absolutely restrictive, controlling and imposing unfair traits to their users repositories, if you really want to get a full version of the Xray_OS folder, and all its derivates repos in general, please go to my GitLab, there all the vital repos for Xray_OS will be allowed in better conditions to the creator.
+Xray_OS core repo, and the rest are better allowed in my GitLab please go there [Xray_OS-GitLab]([https://github.com/arcolinux](https://gitlab.com/Xray_OS ))

 # !IMPORTANT BEFORE YOU DOWNLOAD!:

 Careful, be aware that this distro is something that I created for my personal use, it may not work as expected for everyone.
 At the moment it only works with PCs or Laptos that has NVIDIA GPUs.
 Support for AMD or no graphics cards at all will come in the future for sure.